northbright/Notes/Golang/concurrency/the-ways-to-make-goroutines-yield-control.md

 # The Ways to Make Goroutines Yield

-The way goroutines yield back to their current thread is controlled by several different constructs:
-* the select statement can yield control back to the thread
-* sending on a channel can yield control back to the thread
-* doing IO operations can yield control back to the thread runtime.Gosched() explicitly yields control back to the thread

 ## The way goroutines yield control back to their thread:
 * `select` statement
 * Blocking calls